#

 If you're looking for guidance on handling CSS for Obsidian Publish, be sure to review Customize your site.

 CSS is a language that controls how HTML looks.
 By adding CSS snippets, you can change parts of the Obsidian user interface, like the size and color of headings.
-Obsidian has CSS variables that help you customise the interface easily.
+Obsidian has CSS variables that help you customize the interface easily.

 Obsidian looks for CSS snippets inside the vault's configuration folder.